dirkNlerxst/ReaScript-Band/README.md

 # RB3-Scripts

-  •LightingScrub.lua: Removes all lighting events except [first], [next], [prev].
-This is intended to be used for RB3 Upgrades, as the game reads lighting from both the upgrade and the original file, with the exception of the keyframe events.
+  •UpgradeVenueScrub.lua: Removes all post-processing & lighting events except [first], [next], [prev].
+This is intended to be used for RB3 Upgrades, as the game reads lighting/post-processing from both the upgrade and the original file, with the exception of the keyframe events.